Hat Creek in Lassen country California

 If Hat Creek is too bright, crowded, warm, or difficult to fish cleanly, shift to Fall River for a different spring-creek style, Hot Creek if you want another technical small-fly test with stricter access discipline, or the Feather River when you want a larger-water change of pace.

-Verify CDFW's current Hat Creek regulations before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify CDFW's current Hat Creek rules before fishing.
 Source review flagged the Lake Britton-to-Baum Lake reach, excluding the Hat No. 2 intake canal, as artificial-lure, barbless-hook, zero-trout water under current CDFW rules, but the official source controls.

 Hat Creek Wild Trout Area context